rwhitworth/one-hour-projects/README.md

 * 2015-08-14 - Updated <a href="https://github.com/bmatzelle/nini">Nini</a> library to compile in .Net 4.6 (in Visual Studio 2015).  <a href="https://github.com/bmatzelle/nini/pull/7">Pull request</a> to send changes upstream.
 * 2015-10-04 - Added tests for <a href="https://github.com/makamaka/Text-CSV/pull/28">Text::CSV</a> to cover the is_missing() function.
 The function does not currently work as designed but was unoticed due to a lack of tests.
 * 2015-10-04 - Added tests for <a href="https://github.com/libwww-perl/http-message/pull/26">HTTP::Message</a> to improve code coverage.
 Also resolves a bug with how data is encoded and helps catch errors.
+* 2015-12-21 - Updated <a href="https://github.com/kellabyte/pathfinder/pull/2">Pathfinder build process</a> for the Cygwin environment and verified tests on a new platform.

 # Future project ideas
 * php detect similar JPEG images